alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

 ## Current Work Focus

-With the display enhancements now complete, the current focus is on executing **Phase 5: Integrating New Bank Accounts**.
+The project is now in **Phase 6: Integrating New Bank Accounts**.
+The primary objective is to expand the calculator's functionality by adding new bank account options and refactoring the existing code to support this expansion.

 ## Recent Changes

-- **Phase 4 Complete: Further enhancement of display**
-  - **Objective:** Improve the overall layout and readability of the application.
-  - **Actions:**
-    - Modified `style.css` to make the main container flexible (`max-width: 90vw`) and increase the gap between columns to `4rem`.
-    - Updated the grid layout for wider screens to `2fr 1fr` to give more space to the input section.
-    - Implemented a sorting function in `script.js` to ensure the interest breakdown tiers are always displayed in ascending numerical order.
-- **Phase 3 Complete: Fixed Allocation Logic (Globally Optimal)**
+- **Phase 5 Complete: Allocation Engine Redevelopment**
-  - The `findOptimalAllocation` function in `calculator.js` has been significantly refactored to ensure a *globally* optimal allocation.
-  - The new logic now evaluates all possible subsets of active bank accounts.
-For each subset, it calculates the best possible interest, and then returns the allocation from the subset that yields the absolute highest return.
-  - This approach solves a critical bug where including a lower-yield account (even if active) could lead to a suboptimal overall result.
-The algorithm can now intelligently discard a less beneficial account to maximize total interest.
-  - A new, specific test case (`__tests__/optimal_allocation.test.js`) was created to codify this exact scenario and verify the fix.
-All tests are passing.
+  - **Objective:** The core allocation logic was completely redeveloped to ensure correctness, accuracy, and efficiency.
+  - **Key Outcomes:**
+    - **Architectural Refactor:** The logic was decoupled into a dedicated `allocation-engine.js`, with `calculator.js` now serving as a pure data module for bank interest tiers.
+    - **Correct Algorithm:** A new `findOptimalAllocationAndInterest` function was implemented, which correctly uses the "Marginal Rate Allocation" strategy for globally optimal results.
+    - **UI Integration:** `script.js` was updated to integrate with the new modular engine.
+    - **Test Overhaul:** The test suite was revamped with new unit and integration tests, all of which are passing.

 ## Next Steps

-The following is the execution plan for **Phase 5: Integrating New Bank Accounts**:
+The following is the execution plan for **Phase 6: Integrating New Bank Accounts**:

-1.  **Update calculator parameters:**
+1.  **Update Parameters for Specificity:**
-    *   Modify the function signatures and calls in `calculator.js` and `script.js` to specify which account is being assessed (e.g., `uobCondition` becomes `uobOneCondition`).
+    *   Refactor function parameters in the codebase to be account-specific (e.g., changing `uobCondition` to `uobOneCondition`).
+This is a prerequisite for adding multiple accounts from the same bank.
 2.  **Add UOB Stash Account:**
-    *   Research and define the tiered interest rates and conditions for UOB Stash.
+    *   Define the interest rate tiers and conditions for the UOB Stash account in `calculator.js`.
-    *   Add a new section in `index.html` for UOB Stash conditions.
+    *   Add the necessary UI elements and event listeners for the UOB Stash account in `index.html` and `script.js`.
-    *   Create a new `calculateUOBStashInterest` function in `calculator.js`.
-    *   Update `findOptimalAllocation` to include the UOB Stash account.
+    *   Integrate the new account into the `allocation-engine.js`.
-3.  **Add OCBC 365 Account:**
+3.  **Add OCBC 360 Account:**
-    *   Research and define the tiered interest rates and conditions for OCBC 365.
+    *   Define the interest rate tiers and conditions for the OCBC 360 account in `calculator.js`.
-    *   Add a new section in `index.html` for OCBC 365 conditions.
-    *   Create a new `calculateOCBC365Interest` function in `calculator.js`.
-    *   Update `findOptimalAllocation` to include the OCBC 365 account.
+    *   Add the necessary UI elements and event listeners for the OCBC 360 account in `index.html` and `script.js`.
+    *   Integrate the new account into the `allocation-engine.js`.